phstudy/uni-wireless-sync/README.md

 - Query LCD firmware and handshake data.
 - Send JPEG frames or apply control settings (mode, brightness, rotation) to the LCD.
 - Keep the wireless TL LCD awake by emitting periodic handshakes.
-- List wireless fan hubs with metadata (MAC, master MAC, channel, device type, fan speeds, PWM targets).
+- List wireless fan receivers with metadata (MAC, master MAC, channel, device type, fan speeds, PWM targets).
+- List detected master controller MAC addresses to simplify binding workflows.
 - Send one-shot PWM commands to TL wireless fans over the 2.4 GHz dongle.
-- Bind or unbind wireless hubs against the active master controller.
+- Bind or unbind wireless receivers against the active master controller.
-- Toggle motherboard PWM sync mode for one hub or every bound hub.
+- Toggle motherboard PWM sync mode for one receiver or every bound receiver.
-- Broadcast static RGB payloads to wireless hubs (experimental).
+- Broadcast static RGB payloads to wireless receivers (experimental).

+### Fan wiring modes

+- **USB + PWM header (controller mode):** leave the receiver's PWM lead unplugged; control every fan via `uws fan set-fan` (any PWM value 0-255).
+The reported `fan_pwm` reflects your last command.
+- **USB-only (receiver mode, PWM lead connected to motherboard):** the CLI writes a PWM of 6 (e.g. `uws fan pwm-sync --mode receiver --all`) so the receiver keeps syncing to the motherboard header.
+Sending another `set-fan` value at any time overrides the sync immediately; writing 6 (or re-running the sync helper) hands control back to the motherboard.

+## FAQ

+- **How do I mount the L-Wireless Controller (v1)?** The thicker dongle supports two options: (1) plug into a USB Type-A port—this wiring is equivalent to `pwm-sync` receiver mode; (2) plug the header into a 9-pin USB port on the motherboard—this matches `pwm-sync` controller mode, but 2.4 GHz signal strength drops because the dongle lives inside the chassis.
+- **How do I mount the L-Wireless Controller (v2)?** The slimmer dongle only supports option (1): plug into a USB Type-A port (`pwm-sync` receiver mode).
+- **What is the difference between L-Wireless Receiver (v1) and (v2)?** Receiver v1 exposes both USB and a 2-pin PWM lead only on the LCD bundle (USB powers the LCD, the 2-pin lead powers fans); non-LCD receiver v1 units ship with just the 2-pin power lead.
+Receiver v2 adds a dedicated 4-pin PWM header; plug it into the motherboard when you want it to mirror the motherboard duty cycle via `pwm-sync --mode receiver`, or leave it disconnected and the controller will keep driving fan PWM directly.

 ## Installation